TABLE OF CONTENTS

 Watch the How to Grade Discussions tutorial video for an overview of grading Discussions.

-Discussions are graded from the Discussion's Grades & Participation page.
-You may access this page from three areas:
+Once your students post their discussion responses and replies, you can begin grading.
+Discussions are graded from the discussion's Grades & Participation page.
+You may access this page from the Gradebook or from within your discussion.

-Assign Automatic Zeroes
+Assign Automatic Zeroes for Late Work

 You can choose to automatically assign zeroes to work that is not turned in by the due date.
 If allowed, students can still submit work after the due date and you can grade it as normal.

-Students with due date accommodations will not receive automatic zeroes for overdue work.
+Note: Students with due date accommodations will not receive automatic zeroes for overdue work.

 To assign or unassign automatic zeroes, go to the Gradebook and click Settings (gear icon).
 This icon is available from all Gradebook views.